dorshinar/blog/content/blog/guarded-city-with-no-defensive-wall-typescript/guarded-city-with-no-defensive-wall-typescript.md

 I've seen quite a few articles where TypeScript was talked about as "bringing C#-like features to JavaScript", or something else in that sense.
 And the fact that Microsoft is the company behind both languages sure helped make that case.

-I feel like comparing TypeScript and C# does both languages wrong, and I've wanted to consolidate my 2¢ on the debate.
+I feel like comparing TypeScript and C# does both languages wrong, and I've wanted to express my 2¢ on the debate.

 ## TypeScript is not Object-Oriented